nathaneltitane/dextop/README.md

 ### Usage:

-To access your newly created proot container:
+To access your newly created container:

-`proot-session -u <username> | -a <application> | <option>'` to start your session, run a specific application or setup session options on load.
+`container-session -u <username> | -a <application> | <option>'` to start your session, run a specific application or setup session options on load.

 ### The fun begins:

-When logging into the proot container for the first time, a one-time configuration runs on your first login to set up your keyboard, locales and timezone preferences.
+When logging into the container for the first time, a one-time configuration runs on your first login to set up your keyboard, locales and timezone preferences.

 The vnc session manager requires you to select your preferred display resolution for the best display experience.